 Making friends even if you feel shy or socially awkward

 Looking to build new friendships?
 These tips can help you meet people, start a conversation, and cultivate healthy connections that will improve your life and well-being.

 Our society tends to place an emphasis on romantic relationships.
-We think that if we can just find that right person, we’ll be happy and fulfilled.
+We think that just finding that right person will make us happy and fulfilled.
 But research shows that friends are actually even more important to our psychological welfare.
 Friends bring more happiness into our lives than virtually anything else.

-While developing and maintaining friendships takes time and effort, good friends can:
+While developing and maintaining friendships takes time and effort, healthy friendships can:

 Improve your mood.
 Spending time with happy and positive friends can elevate your mood and boost your outlook.

 Help you to reach your goals.
 Whether you're trying to get fit, give up smoking, or otherwise improve your life, encouragement from a friend can really boost your willpower and increase your chances of success.